Racism in Japan: Ryukyuan

 The Ryukyuan people lived in an independent kingdom until it became a vassal of Japan's Satsuma Domain in 1609.
 The kingdom, however, retained a degree of autonomy until 1872 when the islands were officially annexed by Japan and restructured as Okinawa Prefecture in 1879.
 They are now Japan's largest minority group, with 1.3 million living in Okinawa and 300,000 living in other areas of Japan.

 The Okinawan language, the most widely spoken Ryukyuan language, is related to Japanese, the two being in the Japonic languages.
 Ryukyuan languages were heavily suppressed through a policy of forced assimilation throughout the former Ryukyu Kingdom after it was annexed in 1872.
 With only the standard Japanese taught in schools and students punished for speaking or writing their native language through the use of dialect cards, the younger generations of Ryukyuans began to give up their "backwards" culture for that of Japan.
-The Japanese government officially labels the Ryukyuan languages as dialects (Hōgen) of Japanese, although they are not mutually intelligible with one another, or even between each other.
+The Japanese government officially labels the Ryukyuan languages as dialects (方言, hōgen) of Japanese, although they are not mutually intelligible with each other or with Japanese.
 In 1940, there was a political debate amongst Japanese leaders about whether or not to continue the oppression of the Ryukyuan languages, although the argument for assimilation prevailed.
 During the Battle of Okinawa, the Japanese military commander sought to suppress spying by banning the speaking of Okinawan, which is often unintelligible to nonresidents.
 As a result, around one thousand civilians were killed by soldiers.
 There are still some children learning Ryukyuan languages natively, but this is rare, especially on mainland Okinawa.
-The language still is used in traditional cultural activities, such as folk music, or folk dance.
+The language still is used in traditional cultural activities such as folk music and folk dance.

 After the annexation of the islands, many Ryukyuans, especially Okinawans, migrated to the mainland to find jobs or better living conditions.
-They were sometimes met with discrimination, such as workplaces with signs that read, "No Ryukyuans or Koreans."
-At the 1903 Osaka Exhibition, an exhibit called the "Pavilion of the World" (Jinruikan) had actual Okinawans, Ainu, Koreans, and other "backwards" peoples on display in their native clothes and housing.
-During the fierce fighting in the Battle of Okinawa, some Japanese soldiers committed multiple atrocities against Okinawan civilians, including rape and murder, using them as human shields, and persuading or forcing them to commit suicide.
+They were sometimes met with discrimination, such as workplaces with signs that read "No Ryukyuans or Koreans."
+At the 1903 Osaka Exhibition, an exhibit called the "Pavilion of the World" (人類館, Jinruikan) had actual Okinawans, Ainu, Koreans, and other "backwards" peoples on display in their native clothes and housing.

+During the Battle of Okinawa, some Japanese soldiers committed multiple atrocities against Okinawan civilians, including rape, murder, using them as human shields, and persuading or forcing them to commit suicide.
 In 2007, the Ministry of Education attempted to revise school textbooks to lessen mention of these atrocities, but was met with massive demonstrations in Okinawa.

 Culturally, Okinawa showed great influences from southern China, Taiwan, and Southeast Asia, reflecting its long history of trade with these regions.
 However, because of the standard use of Japanese in schools, television, and all print media in Okinawa, these cultural differences are often glossed over in Japanese society.
 Consequently, many Japanese consider Okinawans to be Yamato Japanese, sometimes ignoring their distinct cultural and historical heritage in insensitive ways.